prafful-trip45/Git-GitHub/README.md

 - ``git log --graph --oneline --all --decorate --source`` You can show the ref name on each line by adding ``-–source``
 - ``git log --graph --oneline --all --decorate --simplify-by-decoration`` You may want to only see the significant points of change to eliminate all the intermediary commits.
 - ``git log --graph --oneline --all --decorate --simplify-by-decoration --pretty=`` You might want to re-introduce the date information
-**
+- ``git log --patch``,  patch flag is used to check the changes at each commit **

 ## Squashing Commits